-Results 1–10 of 84 for "Curriculum"X related to "Changing our brains, changing ourselves" Refine Your Search Refine Your Search TopicEducation (66)HIV & AIDS (10)Children (6)Race (6)Learning & memory (5) 11 more... [+] Personality (5)Testing issues (3)Schizophrenia (2)Sleep (2)Anxiety (1)Bullying (1)Death & dying (1)Emotional health (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1) 33 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Eagleston, Jean R. (1)Engle, T. L. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 84 Previous 1 2 3 ...
+Results 1–10 of 84 for "Curriculum"X related to "Changing our brains, changing ourselves" Refine Your Search Refine Your Search TopicEducation (67)HIV & AIDS (9)Children (7)Race (6)Learning & memory (5) 10 more... [+] Personality (5)Testing issues (3)Schizophrenia (2)Sleep (2)Anxiety (1)Bullying (1)Emotional health (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1) 33 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Eagleston, Jean R. (1)Engle, T. L. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 84 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Personality: A Five-Day Unit PlanA lesson plan covering assessment, the psychoanalytic model, Freud and the psychosocial family tree.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 5.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 6.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 7.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 8.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 9.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 10.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
-Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum Previous 1 2 3 ...
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 8.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 9.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 10.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 84 for "Curriculum"X related to "Changing our brains, changing ourselves"